adamhaile/S/README.md

 ```
 S.js is a tiny library for performing **simple, clean, fast reactive programming in Javascript**.
 It takes its name from **signal**, a reactive term for a value that changes over time.

 S is a "scratch my own itch" project.
 The main goals are to make it **useful** and to **deepen my own understanding** of reactive program design.
-It's been a ton of fun, and I'm proud enough of the result to share.
+I welcome feedback.

 ## What is it good for?